ejrbuss/pyxam/README.md

 Disable the matplotlib library when parsing python code.
 This option is simply passed on to Pweave.
 **interactive**
 Usage: `pyxam.py -i <shell>`
 By default LaTeX compilation is run through texfot in order to reduce but not eliminate the amount of console output produced.
 This is extremely necessary when creating a large number of exams.
-When attempting to debuga LaTeX document however you may desire the default interactive LaTeX output.
+When attempting to debug a LaTeX document however you may desire the default interactive LaTeX output.
 This flag disables texfot.
 **logging**
 Usage: `pyxam.py -l`
 This command can only be used on the command line.
 This enables logging messages throughout the Pyxam process.
 This is useful for debugging.